-The Royal Mansour was comissioned by Morroco’s king and His Highness did not trouble his self with matters of a less-important nature… like the project’s budget.
-Instead he employed hundreds of artisans over three years, with one aim: to create the most lavish hotel of them all.
+The Royal Mansour was commissioned by Morroco’s king and His Highness did not trouble himself with matters of a less-important nature… like the project’s budget.
+Instead, he employed hundreds of artisans over three years, with one aim: to create the most lavish hotel of them all.

-The “most lavish” goal, in context of the sometimes extravagant Arab designs is not one we’d normally want to see realised (just look at the Burj Al Arab in Dubai, beautiful on the outside, gaudy inside) but at the Royal Mansour we were in for a delightful surprise.
+The “most lavish” goal, in context of the sometimes extravagant Arab designs, is not one we’d normally want to see realized (just look at the Burj Al Arab in Dubai, beautiful on the outside, gaudy inside) but at the Royal Mansour, we were in for a delightful surprise.

 From the moment we entered through the spectacular bronze-plated gates we were discovering that the exquisite décor at the Mansour never ventures into the realm of poor taste or showiness.
 From striking silks to ornate handcrafted tiles, and from intricate woodwork to antique furniture—this place is a fabulous exercise in refined luxury.

-This was no different to what other guests get: the hotel does not simply offer guest rooms but, exclusively, whole riads—Morrocan townhouses so emblematic of the Moroccan medina.
+This was no different from what other guests get: the hotel does not simply offer guest rooms but, exclusively, whole riads—Morrocan townhouses so emblematic of the Moroccan medina.

 This is underscored by an ingenious feature: the whole complex has an underground tunnel system, designed for Monsour’s gracious staff to remain unseen until they discretely appear through the guest’s riad service doors.

 Tablet Hotels | Booking.com | Hotels.com | Expedia | Agoda or see what others think on TripAdvisor.